Frequently Asked Questions

 When I arrive in Lubbock, what do I need to do my first few days?

-- Take your TSI test, complete your Immigration Check in, attend Red Raider Orientation, attend International Student Orientation, & schedule a follow-up appointment with your Academic Adviser (after you've registered for classes)!
+- Take your TSI test, complete your Immigration Check in, attend Red Raider Orientation AND attend International Student Orientation.
+Schedule a follow-up appointment with your Academic Adviser (after you've registered for classes)!

 - Personally: open a bank account, get a local phone or SIM (Free Sim cars are available at the Office of International Affairs), orientate yourself to the campus, purchase items needed for your home and academics!

 - Go Shopping!
 There are many place close to campus where you can go and get things like school supplies and things for your dorms.
 We recommend the Walmart located on 4th and Marsha Sharp Freeway.
 It is a 5 minute bus ride from the campus.

 When I arrive in Lubbock, can I get a ride from the airport?

 YES!
 We have an Airport pickup team that can pick you up if you arrive in Lubbock.
 Texas Tech has partnered with TTU and Lubbock community members who have volunteered their time to offer to pick you up upon arriving in Lubbock.

 We only offer 7 days of pickup and we can only accommodate pickups for yourself (the student) and one family member/friend!
 We want you to engage with a friendly face as soon as you arrive, so sign up below.

 PLEASE be sure to keep your arrival information updated.
 We don't want our volunteers showing up and being unable to find you because you changed your flight plans and didn't notify us!
 Learn more here.